 Kay received her Bachelor’s degree from Emory & Henry College and her Master’s degree from UT Knoxville.
 She has completed 45 graduate hours above her Master’s degree.
 She taught English at Morristown-Hamblen East High School for 38 years, retiring in 2011.
 In 1984, she became a Career Ladder II Teacher.
 In 2004, Kay was selected Hamblen County Teacher of the Year, advancing to become one of the 6 state finalists for Tennessee Teacher of the Year-2004.

 Honors include: Rotary Club Paul Harris Fellow Award, First Lady of Morristown, Bob Harbison Hall of Honor, Hamblen Women’s Hall of Fame, Hurricane Alumni Hall of Honor, and the 2017 Hamblen County Good Scout Award which is chosen and awarded by the Great Smoky Mountain Council - Boy Scouts of America.

 Kay is the daughter of the late Dr. John and Betty Kinser, wife of the late Jim Senter, and mother of Jimmy Senter, III.
-Jimmy and his wife Brooke live in Knoxville and are the parents of Kay’s grandchildren, Grant and Julianna.
+Jimmy and his wife Brooke are the parents of Kay’s two grandchildren.

 Contact Councilmember Senter at email@example.com.